Thanks for stopping by to read my blog. I guess I should share a bit about myself and why I decided to write a blog in the first place.

 Before I had my daughter in 2016 I endured a long, painful and dark pregnancy that I was sure was going to kill me after causing me a nervous breakdown.
 And when I was told at 37 weeks I had preeclampsia, it nearly did.

 I hated being pregnant, detested it.
 The shame I felt over not being ‘grateful’ for this ‘gift’ really damaged my mental health.
 I was immobile due to SPD (Symphis, pubic, dis function) I had to give up the things I enjoyed, like smoking and drinking and I hated it.
 I felt constantly sick and was often incapacitated with migraines.
 From 16 weeks I was on crutches and the depression continued.

-When my beautiful baby girl was born, I was sure that would be the end of the stress, but she was born addicted to medication I was taking during pregnancy and was in NICU for a week, leaving me helpless, crippled by guilt and useless to her.
+When my beautiful baby girl was born, I was sure that would be the end of the stress, but she was born addicted to medication I was taking during pregnancy and was in NICU for over a week, leaving me helpless, crippled by guilt and useless to her.
 Of course the stress vamped up even more so when we brought her home and colic started.